 Before starting a new job, you and your employer should be clear about the hours you will be expected to work.
-These should be set out in your employment agreement.
+While you and your employer don’t have to agree on hours, times or days - if you do, then these should be set out in your employment agreement.

-My employer changed my hours but they don't suit me at all.
+My employer changed my hours from what we'd agreed and they don't suit me at all.
 What should I do?

-You should talk to your employer about why you can’t work these hours and ask them to give you hours you can work.
-If they are unwilling to do this, you can seek independent mediation through the Ministry of Business, Innovation and Employment to help sort out the problem.
+Try talking to your employer about why you can’t work these hours and ask them to give you hours you can work.
+If they are unwilling to do this, you can seek mediation through the Ministry of Business, Innovation and Employment to help sort out the problem.
 Or, if you are a member of a union, your local union rep should be able to help.

 If mediation doesn't work and you believe your employer has not made a fair and reasonable decision regarding the change in your work hours, you might want to consider raising a personal grievance for unjustified disadvantage.

 Back to top